mousepawmedia/iosqueak/docs/source/stringy.rst

 We can convert any floating-point data type (float, double, or long double) to a C-string using ``ftoa()`` and ``floatlen()``.

-In both functions, we need to specify the number of significands - in our case, the number of digits after the decimal point - to work with.
+In both functions, we need to specify the number of decimal places - in our case, the number of digits after the decimal point - to work with.
 Because of the nature of floating point numbers, the conversion is *not* perfect, as we'll see shortly.